fractalysid/SkyMoG/SkyMoG.md

 ---
 For a greater understanding of skyrim settings, read [this](http://wiki.step-project.com/Guide:Skyrim_Configuration_Settings).
 You may want to set higher values for shadow resolution, rendering distance etc...

+## The Game
+If taking the vanilla start, configure all the mods through the in-game MCM Menu after you enter the fort with Hadvar or Ralof.
+For every other start, as soon as you leave the initial cell.